bigLucas/rate-limiter-example/README.md

 <img src="images/macro-architecture.png" alt="macro-architecture" style="display:block; margin-left:auto; margin-right:auto; width: auto">

-The rate limiter middleware uses the rate limiter service and inside the service layer it is the redis client.

-The code is using the sorted set data structure to track the requests and manage the sliding window.
+It uses the rate limiter service and inside the service layer there is the redis client.
+The code is using a [sorted set data structure](https://redis.io/docs/data-types/sorted-sets/) to track the requests and manage the sliding window.

 <img src="images/redis-sorted-set.png" alt="redis-sorted-set" style="display:block; margin-left:auto; margin-right:auto; width: auto">

-Each member of a sorted set must be unique and each member will have a score, if they have the same score the redis will sort them by the member.
+Each member of a sorted set must be unique and each member will have a score, if two members have the same score, redis will decide which will come first by the member value.

-The rate limiter service is also setting a experitaion time for each member, making the sliding window to clean the data.
+The rate limiter service is also setting a expiration time for each member, so we can use the redis TTL to clean the old data.

 ## **How to run locally?**